Stool C. difficile toxin

 A stool sample is needed.
 It is sent to a lab to be analyzed.
 There are several ways to detect C difficile toxin in the stool sample.

-Enzyme immunoassay (EIA) is most often used to detect substances produced by the bacteria.
+Enzyme immunoassay (EIA) was used most often in the past to detect substances produced by the bacteria.
 This test is faster than older tests, and simpler to perform.
 The results are ready in a few hours.
 However, it is slightly less sensitive than earlier methods.
 Several stool samples may be needed to get an accurate result.

-A newer method is to use polymerase chain reaction (PCR) to detect the toxin genes.
+A newer and more common method is to use polymerase chain reaction (PCR) to detect the toxin genes.
 This is the most sensitive and specific test.
 Results are ready within 1 hour.
 Only one stool sample is needed.

 How to Prepare for the Test